-Like college football coaches who are making their last pitches this time of year trying to convince prospective players to attend their schools, two representatives of local manufacturers sounded like recruiters themselves when talking about their need for skilled labor at a new Western Nevada College class Monday.
+Two representatives of local manufacturers sounded like college football recruiters when talking about their need for skilled labor at a new Western Nevada College class.

 Scott Gertz, plant manager for PME Babbitt Bearings located on Johnson Lane, and Larry Harvey, human resources director for Click Bond, a prominent manufacturer in Carson City, talked about the need for a skilled work force at WNC’s new Machine Tool Technology Class.

-Monday was the first day of the accelerated program in which 10 students, including four veterans, will meet for 6 hours a day for four days a week.
-The class, being instructed by David Fulton, is a joint project between WNC, JobConnect and JOIN, Inc. employment services in Northern Nevada.
+The accelerated program began last month with 10 students, including four veterans, meeting 6 hours a day for four days a week.
+The class, being instructed by David Fulton, is a joint project between WNC, JobConnect and JOIN, Inc. employment services in northern Nevada.

 He said his plant has eight to nine machinist, but has a need for 15 to 20 machinists and is looking to expand on that.